Undue adverse effects test

 - the arbitration and compensation process – fact sheet [PDF, 725 KB]

-You can view a list of aquaculture applications that MPI is currently assessing, including the status of aquaculture decisions and application details.
+You can view a list of aquaculture applications that Fisheries New Zealand is currently assessing, including the status of aquaculture decisions and application details.

 Aquaculture decisions are notified:

 - in the New Zealand Gazette